Coelecanth/Project1-final/ReadMe.md

 # Test Results

-## Results -Browser Compatibility
+## Results-Browser Compatibility
-On all three of the listed below browsers the site performed as predicted with no browsers issues found.
+On all three of the listed below browsers in the final tests the site performed as predicted with no browsers issues found.
  - Google Chrome
  - Mozilla Firefox
  - Microsoft Edge

 ## Results-Resposiveness/Compatability
-This group of testing was specifically targeted to make sure that the site responded as it was designed to, with regard to the use of the Bootstrap grid.
+    This group of testing was specifically targeted to make sure that the site responded as it was designed to, with regard to the use of the Bootstrap grid and responsiveness.
     The tests were carried out across multiple devices (Emulated and Physical) with differing screen sizes, which correspond to the following Bootstrap grid size e.g. Small Medium and Large.

-#### The Sizes set in Bootstrap are:
+### The Sizes set in Bootstrap are:
     - Small 	576px
     - Medium	≥768px
     - Large 	≥992px
+### Outcome
+    The site performed as predicted with final tests no browsers issues found.

 #### Devices Selected for Testing
     The devices selected were